Impact-Site-Verification: 20d348a4-134d-4fc5-af22-53bbab90616d

 • MPPT: Multiple panels, 24V/48V systems, or when you want to maximize energy from the array.
 Standard choice for most off-grid systems beyond the smallest.

 For most new builds, MPPT is the better investment.
-Use the WattSizing calculator to get recommended array size; then match an MPPT or PWM to that array and your battery voltage.
+Use the WattSizing Calculator to get recommended array size, then match an MPPT vs PWM Charge Controllers: The Definitive Guide or PWM model to that array and your battery voltage.

 Share Article